Attractor Mechanism and Non-Renormalization Theorem in 6D (1,0) Supergravity: Conclusion and discussions

 \section{Conclusion and discussions}

-In this work, we computed the macroscopic entropy of the supersymmetric rotating dyonic strings in 6D (1,0) supergravity with curvature squared corrections, adopting Sen's entropy function formalism applied to the near horizon geometry of the string.
-Upon solving the attractor equations whose solution extremize the entropy function, we observed that inclusion of the higher derivative interactions does not modify the $AdS_3$ radius of the BTZ black hole but does shrink the size of the extremal horizon.
-The expression of the string entropy depends on the horizon value of the dilaton which is not determined by the attractor equations but can only be extracted from the complete asymptotically flat string solution.
+In this work, we computed the macroscopic entropy of the supersymmetric rotating dyonic strings in 6D (1,0) supergravity with curvature squared corrections, adopting Sen's entropy function formalism applied to the near-horizon geometry of the string.
+Upon solving the attractor equations whose solution extremizes the entropy function, we observed that inclusion of the higher derivative interactions does not modify the $AdS_3$ radius of the BTZ black hole but does shrink the size of the extremal horizon.
+Expressing the extremized entropy function in terms of the conserved charges carried by the string requires the knowledge of the horizon value of the dilaton which can be extracted only from the complete asymptotically flat string solution.
 We also showed that although there are two independent supersymmetric completions of the Riemann tensor squared, the entropy is insensitive to their detailed structures but depends only on the coefficient of the Riemann squared term fixed to be $\a'/8$ upon embedding the 6D supergravity model in the K3 compactification of IIA string.

-Via a circle reduction, the rotating dyonic string becomes the 3-charge spinning black hole in 5D ungauged STU model.
-Thus our result can be compared to previous work \cite{CDKL,dK} on the macroscopic entropy of supersymmetric black holes in 5D ${\cal N}=2$ supergravity with curvature squared corrections descending from M-theory compactified on K3$\times T^2$.
+Via a circle reduction, the rotating dyonic string becomes the three-charge spinning black hole in the 5D ungauged STU model.
+Thus our result can be compared to previous work \cite{CDKL,dK} on the macroscopic entropy of supersymmetric black holes in 5D ${\cal N}=2$ supergravity with curvature squared corrections descending from M theory compactified on K3$\times T^2$.
 Our entropy formula is in agreement with the result obtained in \cite{dK} but exhibits a different angular momentum dependence from the result reported in \cite{CDKL}.
-In future, we hope to compute the microscopic entropy of the dual CFT$_2$ and compare it to the macroscopic result.
+In the future, we hope to compute the microscopic entropy of the dual CFT$_2$ and compare it to the macroscopic result.

 String dualities relate IIA string on K3 to heterotic string on $T^4$ in which the black hole entropy with $\a'$ corrections was previous obtained in \cite{Sahoo:2006pm,CMOR}\footnote{In the recent work \cite{CMOR} revisiting the $\a'$-corrected black hole in heterotic string, the coefficient in front of the supersymmetric black hole should be $\a'/8$ instead of $\a'$.}.
 A comparison between the entropy of black holes in the heterotic and IIA strings shows that once $\a'$ corrections are taken into account, the black hole entropy is not invariant under the duality transformation.